Causes of cuts

 - Cuts caused by a crushing injury.
 With this type of injury, the cut may have occurred when the skin split open from the force of the injury.
 The force of the injury may also damage underlying tissues and blood vessels.
 Crush injuries have a high risk of infection.

 - Cuts with a known or suspected object, such as glass or wood, in the wound.

 Injury to the skin may also break small blood vessels under the skin and cause more swelling and bruising than you would expect.

 What to do if you get a cut?

 When you have a cut:

-- Determine whether evaluation and treatment by a doctor is needed.
+- Determine if treatment by a doctor, such as stitches, staples, or skin adhesives, is needed.

 - Clean the wound and remove any dirt or debris to prevent infections, both bacterial skin infections and tetanus ("lockjaw").

 - Determine whether you need a tetanus shot.

 Cuts to the head or face may appear worse than they are and bleed a lot because of the good blood supply to this area.
 Controlling the bleeding will allow you to determine the seriousness of the injury.